 skybenko [at] business-humanrights.org

-Ella, a Ukrainian national, joined the Resource Centre in 2008.
+Ella joined the Resource Centre in 2008.
 She is responsible for research and outreach in Eastern Europe & Central Asia and has conducted regional missions to the Czech Republic, Kazakhstan, Kyrgyzstan, Azerbaijan, Bosnia & Herzegovina, Serbia, Romania, and Bulgaria.
-Ella formerly worked as HIV/AIDS program manager at Holt International Children’s Services and program coordinator at American International Health Alliance.
-Ella has a Postgraduate Certificate in Global Health from University of Manchester; degree in International Relations with specialization in International Law from Ivan Franko National University of Lviv; and MA in International Human Rights from University of Denver.
+Ella formerly worked as an HIV/AIDS program manager at Holt International Children’s Services and program coordinator at American International Health Alliance.
+Ella holds an MSc in Global Health from the University of Manchester; Master's degree in International Relations with a concentration in International Law from the Ivan Franko National University of Lviv; and MA in International Human Rights from the University of Denver.
 Her mother tongues are Ukrainian and Russian.
 She speaks fluent English.
 Ella is a national of Ukraine.

-Amanda Romero Medina, Latin America & Caribbean Researcher & Representative (based in Bogotá)
+Amanda Romero Medina, South America Senior Researcher and Representative (based in Bogotá)

 romero [at] business-humanrights.org